I am currently a program-specific researcher (postdoc) at Kyoto University Computer Vision Lab.

 Hobby

 I make robots as a hobby.
-I have been participating in Micromouse, a competition for autonomous and self-contained mobile robots.
+I have been participating in Micromouse, a contest for autonomous and self-contained mobile robots.

-In 2019, I won a New Technology Prize in All Japan Micromouse Contest by making a line-following robot run an optimized, faster path.
+In 2019, I won a New Technology Prize in All Japan Micromouse Contest by making a line-following robot run an faster, shortcut path.